-The BOC assesses whether projects funded by Measure RR bond proceeds are completed in a timely, cost-effective, and high-quality manner consistent with the best interests of BART riders and District residents.
+The BOC assesses whether projects funded by Measure RR bond proceeds are completed in a timely, cost-effective, and highquality manner consistent with the best interests of BART riders and District residents.
 The BOC publishes its findings in its annual report.
 This document is the sixth annual report from the BOC.

-Michael R. McGill

-Chairperson of the Committee

-American Institute of Electrical
+Chairperson of the American Institute of Electrical Engineers Seat

-Engineers Seat

-Catherine Newman

-Vice Chairperson of the

-Committee League of Womer

-Voters of the Bay Area Seat
+Vice Chairperson of the nittee League of Women Voters of the Bay Area Seat

-Marian Breitbart Association of Budgeting & Financial Management Seat
+Marian Breitbart Vinit Shrawagi Association of Budgeting & American Institute of Certified Financial Management Seat and Oversight Seat